Ricketts calls for Nebraskans to self-quarantine after travel to Denver, K.C., Chicago

 LINCOLN — Nebraskans should quarantine themselves after visiting some popular regional destinations, Gov. Pete Ricketts said Tuesday.

-He said people who have been to Denver, Kansas City and Chicago, as well as other national and international places with high numbers of people infected with the novel coronavirus, should quarantine themselves at home for 14 days to keep from spreading the virus to others.
+He said people who have been to Denver; Kansas City, Missouri; and Chicago, as well as other national and international places with high numbers of people infected with the novel coronavirus, should quarantine themselves at home for 14 days to keep from spreading the virus to others.

 But at his daily briefing, Ricketts continued to reassure residents that the state acted quickly enough to stem the spread of the potentially deadly virus without imposing more drastic restrictions.